splunk/splunk-sdk-javascript/CONTRIBUTING.md

 ## Contact us

-You can reach Splunk support at _support@splunk.com_ if you have Splunk related questions.
+You can [contact support][contact] if you have Splunk related questions.

 You can reach the Developer Platform team at _devinfo@splunk.com_.